Skip to main content

 /**

-* Generates a MyMediaMessageContent object.
+* Creates a MyMediaMessageContent object.

 *

-* @param localUri The media file address.
+* @param localUri Media file URI.

 */